 If there still happens to be any time left on Christmas Eve, why not thank your helpers by packing a gorgeous foodie gift box for them to unwrap the next day.

 If you’re doing the main meal, you’re well within in your rights to let someone else tackle breakfast – just let them know in advance.
 If they want to make something speedy, see our 10 quick Christmas breakfast ideas, or if there is a crowd to feed, these big sharing breakfasts will go down a treat.

 Get their buy-in by asking them what they’d like for breakfast and swiftly follow it up with, ‘Would you mind making that while I get on with lunch preparation?’
 If they say they can’t, nudge them in the direction of something they feel confident with and let them know clearing up is part of the deal!

 The big lunch

-You’ll need one person who coordinates getting everything on the table – that should be you.
-Print off our timeplan and stick it on the fridge so you can orchestrate what happens when.
+- You’ll need one person who coordinates getting everything on the table, and that should be you.
+Our easiest ever Christmas dinner has plenty of quick tricks for producing a stress-free meal, and even comes with a printeable timeplan that you can stick on the fridge to orchestrate what happens when.

-Clearing up should be a communal effort too.
-No one is going to be keen after a big meal so save up your sweetest voice and ask for exactly what you want – clearing the table, washing up, drying up and stacking the dishwasher.
+- Clearing up should be a communal effort too.
+No one is going to be keen after a big meal, so save up your sweetest voice and ask for exactly what you want – clearing the table, washing-up, drying and stacking the dishwasher.
 Everyone can play a role.

-Above all, make the day fun.
-You may meet with a little resistance but if you’ve sat down, thought out, planned and printed your way to a calm Christmas meal, then your confidence in the plan will win through.
+- Above all, make the day fun.
+You may meet with a little resistance but if you’ve thought out, planned and printed your way to a calm Christmas meal, your confidence in the plan will win through.
 Set the scene, get the Christmas carols playing and enjoy!